 Select ‘Hue/Saturation’ from the dropdown menu.

-Drag the Hue slider to the left or right to change the colour of the digital background.
+Drag the Hue slider to the left or right to change the color of the digital background.

 Use the other sliders to change the saturation and lightness.

-This only works to change the colour of the background.
-If you want to change the combination of colours, you’ll have to start from the beginning.
+This only works to change the color of the background.
+If you want to change the combination of colors, you’ll have to start from the beginning.

 You’re all set to make your own digital background and now, it’s time to use them.

-First, photograph your subject against an even coloured wall or anything else you have available.
+First, photograph your subject against an even colored wall or anything else you have available.